umk/phishell/README.md

     <tbody>
         <tr valign="top">
             <td><code>attach [cmd]</code></td>
-            <td>Run background process that provides tools and events.
-This actually attaches the tool provider.
-The
-                command line of attaching program may include both the path to the program and command line arguments.
+            <td>Run background process that provides tools.
+The command line of attaching program may include both the path to the program and command line arguments.
             </td>
         </tr>
         <tr valign="top">